Vincross/mind-documentation/APIReference/remotepart.md

 })
 ```

-`onRecvSkillData`- Callback function for receiving JSON data from the robot.
+`onRecvSkillData`- Callback function for receiving JSON or string data from the robot.

 ```js
 robot.onRecvSkillData(function(skillID, data) {